Raising a puppy when you work full time can be done. But you’ll need a structured day, and some help.

 They might even happily snooze in their crate during this time.

-Make sure they are let out for a pee, a play and some human interaction after no more than four hours.
+Make sure they are let out for a pee, a play and some human interaction after no more than three hours.

 Puppy proof room